Arcturus91/travel-divider/ARCHITECTURE.md

 - Reduced costs (fewer Lambda invocations)

 Future work should include removing these Lambda functions entirely once all clients are migrated to use the Next.js API routes.

+## Implementation Details

+- Region for S3 bucket: `eu-west-3` (Paris)
+- Presigned POST used instead of PUT for better browser compatibility
+- Only one DynamoDB table as per template: `travel-divider-expenses-dev`
+- File paths in S3 bucket follow the pattern: `receipts/[uuid].ext`